wildtruc/winestarter/README.md

 The one with a res is your default(s).
 You just have now to set it in the conf file to the default reset point.

 ----------

-## Configurator UI
-Configurator can do more than the default config file, but doesn't change it except for dedicated configurator needed lines.

-There is short user help displayed

-`winestarter_conf` could produce many codes lines in the terminal if the code line ```#bash_opt='-x -c'``` is uncomment.
-This is intentional for my debug purpose and I can forgot to comment it when pushing on git.
-Just comment it and uncomment the next.

 ## Special thanks and Dedicates
 To the all community and contributors of **WineHQ** that make the world goes round and made this work possible.